RocketChat/Rocket.Chat/README.md

 #### First User Admin

-Unless you've the environment vars to set a default admin password, the first user to access the site will become admin.
+Unless you've set the environment vars to add default admin password, the first user to access the site will become admin.
 Make sure it's you, before making your instance public.